 Health Education Program

-The Health Education Program ultimately seeks to equip professionals who will improve the quality of life of others and reduce health disparities by preparing students to identify the role of biological, behavioral, environmental, and social forces on population health.
-Students will have the opportunity to improve the health of individuals and communities through the planning, implementation, and evaluation of health interventions and will be taught to become an informed health professional capable of making the world healthier and more humane.
+The Health Education Program ultimately seeks to equip professionals to improve the quality of life of persons and communities by preparing students to identify the role of biological, behavioral, environmental and social forces on population health.
+Students will have the opportunity to improve the health of individuals and communities through the planning, implementation and evaluation of health interventions and will be taught to become an informed health professional capable of making the world healthier and more humane.
 Students also receive a specialized education through coursework designed to help them develop as a professional, expand their knowledge and skills related to public health education, and prepare them for professional public health practice